We like to think that we are in control of our life. But are we really?

 There is an old saying that declares, "Misery Loves Company" and such seems to still hold true in our lifetime, as there are all kinds of people who - like Adam and Eve - think God is 'holding out' on them (secretly keeping things from them).
 So they rebel against God and do what He tells us not to do.
 Again, God loves us so much that He gives us the freedom to disobey Him if we so choose.
 I was once one of those who felt that God was 'holding out' on me and not living up to His promises.
 Take for example the 'promises' in Psalm 121.

 By age sixteen, I had enough of 'broken promises'.
 With the goal of having a little one-on-one with God, I tried to end my life.
 Of course, He didn't grant me an audience.
 All I got out of the deal was two weeks in a self-induced medical coma with an additional two weeks in the Intensive Care Unit.
-Since it seemed to me that God didn't give a damn about me, I would return the favor by living the next forty years of my life in total rebellion to Him and all He stood for.
+Since it seemed to me that God didn't give a damn about me, I would return the favor by living the next thirty years of my life in total rebellion to Him and all He stood for.
 I lived those years out with complete moral abandon.
 What ever I wanted, I took.
 To hell with the consequences.
 Needless to say, I caused a lot of harm to myself and others.
 As my grandma used to say, I was "A Bull in a China Closet".
 I not only trashed my life, but the lives of those I encountered, as well.

-By the end of those forty years, I felt like I did when I was sixteen.
+By the end of those thirty years, I felt like I did when I was sixteen.
 Life sucked and I didn't want to live any longer.
 Actually, I never thought I would live that long.
 I figured my wild lifestyle would've resulted in my death - by my own hand or someone else's.
 But like I said earlier, I wasn't in control (in more ways than one!).

 With no desire to go on, but not willing to once again directly attempt to take my own life, I weighed my options.
 I realized that I only had two options.
 One was to continue in my rebellion until my body gave out from all the abuse.
 The other option was to reach out to God one last time.